ioccc-src/winner/1989/fubar/README.md

 The blank line at the beginning of the source is mandatory.
 Do you know why?

-With a bit of tinkering Cody Boone Ferguson got this to work on modern systems.
-We thank him for his assistance!

 NOTE: don't try running `ouroboros.c` directly with an arg as it'll turn into an infinite loop.
 The same will happen with larger numbers.